 STEP 2: Exploring Flow

 At the beginning of this stage, the designer will work to get basic wireframes into Invision.
 This allows the team to see how a user will move from screen to screen, using an actual device.
-Invision brings to life that which used to only be static PDFs of wireframes accompanied by written instructions and descriptions of how the user would use it.
+Invision brings to life that which used only to be static PDFs of wireframes accompanied by written instructions and descriptions of how the user would use it.

 And just like that, we have a working prototype.
-It's crude, might only include 2-4 screens, and hasn't had much UI applied to it, but our team now has something on our devices that shows how the product will function.
-From there, we collect feedback from internal teams and our clients, and iterate until we've tested all of our assumptions.
+It's crude, might only include 2-4 screens, and hasn't had much UI applied to it, but our team now has something on our devices that show how the product will function.
+From there, we collect feedback from internal teams and our clients and iterate until we've tested all of our assumptions.
 At this stage, we will also start advancing the wireframes with UI elements and begin to see how a finished product will feel.